arashkiani/movie-list/README.md

     3 do it through redux actions
   * Movie ( to show title + details)
   * input [ range & checkbox ] : Will be used as (child/atom element )
-  * selectGenresFilter : use Input / possibely toggleable  [✓]
+  * selectGenresFilter : use Input / possibly toggleable  [✓]
   * selectRangeFilter : use Input  [✓]
   * App component (where everything fits together)
 * Hacking a layout to get the feeling of api dataflow  [✓]